 Installing mutual exclusive Versions of Programs

-The order in the source file instead of the execution order during installation is relevant in this case.
-This difference could be used to place mutual exclusive versions of programs in separate archive directories.
+The static order in the script instead of the execution order during installation is relevant in this case.
+This could be used to let 7-Zip unpack files to subdirectories which differ from installation subdirectories.

 For a real world use case, please see the smartmontools installer.